JWT Authentication using Spring Security OAuth2 in Spring Boot Example

 import org.springframework.stereotype.Repository;

-import com.jwt.authentication.sample.user.domain.Role;
+import com.example.user.entity.Role;

 @Repository

-public interface RoleRepository extends CrudRepository<Role, Integer> {
+public interface RoleRepository extends CrudRepository<Role, Long> {

 }

-package com.jwt.authentication.sample.post.repository;
+package com.example.post.repository;

 import java.util.Optional;